drseg/swift-fsm/README.md

 #### Working on the Main Actor

-Though `FSM` runs on the main actor if its methods are called from it, until Swift provides a way of unifying polymorphic actor behaviour across an entire class, Swift FSM also provides a convenience wrapper `FSM<State, Event>.Isolated`, annotated `@MainActor` to allow the compiler to enforce isolation without having to use the optional runtime checker.
+Though `FSM` runs on the main actor if its methods are called from it, until Swift provides a way of unifying polymorphic actor behaviour across an entire class, Swift FSM also provides a convenience wrapper `FSM<State, Event>.OnMainActor`, annotated `@MainActor` to allow the compiler to enforce isolation without having to use the optional runtime checker.

-In most situations however, there will be no difference between the behaviour of `FSM` or `FSM.Isolated` in a main actor context - `Isolated` simply guards against an unlikely edge case at compile time.
+In most situations however, there will be no difference between the behaviour of `FSM` or `FSM.OnMainActor` in a main actor context - `OnMainActor` simply guards against an unlikely edge case at compile time.

 Some of the nuances of the system (when compiled in Swift 6 Language Mode):